I’ll always save the best bite for last, so, consider yourself warned.

-That last “Have’A Chip” that’s Siamese-d together with the other and just so salt and lime-y — don’t you even dare take it.
+That last “Have’A Chip” that’s Siamese-d together with the other and just so salt and lime-y — don’t you dare take it.
 The final few Ricotta and Chorizo-stuffed shells that are floating about the refrigerator?
 Do I even need to tell you that I’m saving them because pasta always tastes better the next day?
 Those Chocolate–Almond Butter Eggs I left in the freezer since Easter?
 I haven’t forgotten about them — just waiting for the opportune time.

 When it’s just me and that last bit, trust me that you won’t want to face my wrath should you decide to steal it.
 And I’m particularly protective about the last of summer.
 Maybe it’s a holdover from my school years when I’d get a knot in my throat thinking about the year ahead.
 Perhaps its because I just don’t want summer to end or the last of the season’s produce to cross my table.